International Travel Standards

 An International Activity Application is required for all travel outside Canada, that is more than 500 km from the group’s usual meeting place or more than three days in duration.

-International Travel Permit
+International Travel Application

 1. A separate International Activity Application is required for each trip outside Canada.